 Locating your BSN on a health insurance card

-Your BSN usually appears on your health insurance card under ‘BSN’ or ‘personal identification number’.
+Your BSN usually appears on a Dutch health insurance card under ‘BSN’ or ‘personal identification number’.

 Don’t have a BSN?

-If you don’t have a BSN, read about how to get one.
+If you don’t have a BSN, read about how to get one or how you can get a citizen service number for your child.

 If you have any questions, please do not hesitate to contact us.